Stephanie Balduccini: 2024 Olympic Games

 At the 2024 Olympic Games in Paris, participating in the women's 4 × 200 m freestyle relay, she qualified for the final, finishing in 7th place.

 2024-28

 At the José Finkel Trophy, held in short course, in August 2024, she broke the South American record in short course (25m) in the 100m medley (1:00.15).

 At the Maria Lenk Trophy in April 2025, she broke the South American record for the 100m freestyle with a time of 53.87.
 She also won the 200m freestyle with a time of 1:56.43, significantly lowering her personal best and coming close to the South American record of Maria Fernanda Costa.

 During the 2025 Junior Pan American Games, Bulduccini won the gold medal at the 4 × 100 metre freestyle relay, competing alongside Fernanda Celidonio,Beatriz Bezerra and Julia Ariosa.
 In the Women’s 200 meter freestyle final, Balduccini won the gold medal and also set a new Junior Pan American record, completing the race in 1:58.83.

+At the 2025 World Aquatics Championships, she finished 14th in the Women's 200 metre freestyle.

+At the 2026 Pan Pacific Swimming Championships, she finished 8th in the 200m fresstyle and 11th in the 100m freestyle.